Being able to understand and identify the stages of navigating grief can help one cope with it.

 Anger is the emotion we feel when our rights are snatched or when we lose something we believe we have a right to possess.
 Denial cannot, and doesn’t, last very long.
 After all, the person is trying to deny something that is evident.

 When denial dissolves, and the person has had time to fully understand what has happened, they may become angry.

-This anger may be directed to anything in the environment.
-Using the example of the death of a loved one again, the grieving person may get angry at other people, themselves, things (throwing things around) and even the dead person.
+This anger may be directed at anything in the environment.
+Using the example of the death of a loved one again, the grieving person may get angry at other people, themselves, things (throwing things around), and even the dead person.

 When shaking the dead person hasn’t worked, the grieving person becomes frustrated and angry and may start to hit the dead body.
 After that, the grieving person may break down into tears and be taken away from the body by others present.

 This act of aggression toward the dead person is a direct expression of the anger the grieving person feels for having experienced the loss.

 Some animals seem to behave in similar ways when they lose a loved one.
 I’m sure you’ve observed how birds behave when a friend of theirs dies.
 They gather around the dead bird and make loud, hysteric noises.
 They make similar noises when they’re fighting with each other so it’s safe to assume that these noises are an expression of anger.

 Like humans, animals will also try to shake or move the dead to try and wake them up.
 This is a way for them to assess if the dead are really dead.

 Take a look at this clip of an emperor penguin trying to move her dead baby in hopes that it wakes up: